schemio/schemioscript-codemirror/README.md

-# CodeMirror 6 language package template
+# CodeMirror 6 language support for SchemioScript

 This is an example repository containing a minimal [CodeMirror](https://codemirror.net/6/) language support package.
 The idea is to clone it, rename it, and edit it to create support for a new language.